 The longer they’re there, the drunker Dane gets.

 “If I’m spending my hard earned money, I’m going to get what I want,” Dane says in interview.
-Apparently, that means he’s going to behave like an asshole.
+Apparently, that means he’s going to behave like an a**hole.
 Good thing they’re the only people in the resort.

 What should be a fun bonfire with s’mores turns into a really awkward gathering with Dane incoherently babbling.